wikimedia/abstract-wikipedia-data-science/README.md

 3. db_script.py
 4. get_db_pages.py

-As running some scripts require quite a lot of time and computations, whe in Toolforge environment, it is recommended to use [jsub](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid#Submitting_simple_one-off_jobs_using_'jsub').
+As running some scripts require quite a lot of time and computations, when in Toolforge environment, it is recommended to use [jsub](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid#Submitting_simple_one-off_jobs_using_'jsub').
 You can submit a jsub job by using corresponding script from *shell_scripts* folder.